 |Clothes lent by Sinéad Burke|

 The latter is based on a dress from his catwalk collection but altered to keep the proportions (for example, it has fewer buttons on the front) and to fit properly - the skirt is 5cm / 2" longer at the back than the front so that the hem is level.
-I was fascinated to read in the accompanying notes that it has the zip at one side rather than the centre back because this allows Ms Burke to reach it herself rather than have to rely on help to dress and undress, a detail which was a standard feature of dresses in the 1940s and 1950s is now largely obsolete.
+I was fascinated to read in the accompanying notes that it has the zip at one side rather than the centre back because this allows Ms Burke to reach it herself rather than have to rely on help to dress and undress; a detail which was a standard feature of dresses in the 1940s and 1950s but is now largely obsolete.

 The rest of the exhibition is split into five sections, looking at disability, race, LGBTQI+, size and age.
 Each section consists of a display of information and statistics, a large illustration as a backdrop, and clothing related to the section.

 As a white, able-bodied, straight, cisgender woman, I really don't feel qualified to comment on representation in any of these categories, but the last two were a different matter.